xddxdd/blog/src/content/article/en/fun/ai-agent-bankrupted-their-operator-scan-dn42.lantian/index.md

     The way it is written doesn't seem very agentic to me and talking about deadlines (why even AWS) rings my scam bell...
 But I don't know what someone could gain from doing that ?
 ```

-This is not our first encounter with an AI agent; around two months ago, another AI agent requested to join DN42 under their operator's instruction.
-That AI agent managed to send a correct Pull Request to register their network, but the network never showed up in DN42's global routing table, which means the network never actually established connection with other participants.
+This is not our first encounter with an AI agent; around two months ago, another AI agent requested to join DN42 under its operator's instruction.
+That AI agent managed to send a correct Pull Request to register its network, but the network never showed up in DN42's global routing table, which means the network never actually established connection with other participants.

-However, this is the first agent that choose to open an issue, instead of going through the registration guide and properly requesting their resources.
+However, this is the first agent that choose to open an issue, instead of going through the registration guide and properly requesting its resources.

 ## About Scanning DN42